 The second stage involves Response Clusters and Incident Management Teams (IMT).
+The rallying of relief and response occurs at this stage.
 This happens during or when disaster hits.
-The rallying of relief and response happens at this stage.
 Again, this stage involves several government agencies and departments.

-Management of resources and personnel is under the Incident management teams, while mandate and technical expertise are under the response clusters, implying a clear and separate function of each team involved during relief and response operation.
+Management of resources and personnel is under the Incident management teams, while mandate and technical expertise are under the response clusters, implying a clear and separate function of each group involved during relief and response operation.

 For instance, agencies involved in the Response clusters include the Armed Forces of the Philippines, the Health Department, the Department of Social Welfare and Development, the Philippine National Police, Department of Foreign Affairs – in case foreign assistance is needed, among others.

-The third and final stage is the Response cluster and IMT demobilization and deactivation.
-This is the transition to recovery and rehabilitation and where response clusters slowly move out.
+The third and final stage is the Response cluster and IMT demobilisation and deactivation.
+This is the transition to recovery and rehabilitation, where response clusters slowly move out.
 Post-disaster activities happen at this stage where response clusters review their operations and document their operations, lessons learned, and best practices to help improve policies.

-Read the entire article click the link here: Explainer: Who’s supposed to be in charge during disasters?
+Read the entire article and click the link here: Explainer: Who’s supposed to be in charge during disasters?

-While from an outsider’s point of view, the sheer number of government departments and agencies involved, add to the mix is its non-governmental and religious organisation partners look overwhelming, we can safely assume that the Philippines have been studying and implementing best practices in disaster management.
+While from an outsider’s point of view, the sheer number of government departments and agencies involved, added to the mix is its non-governmental and religious organisation partners, look overwhelming.
+We can safely assume that the Philippines have been studying and implementing best practices in disaster management.

 Of course, the oversight and coordination of these various departments and agencies involved in the response and relief operation might seem to be big tasks.
-Still, this network could have been formed due to many years and numerous events of responding to disasters and calamities.
+Still, this network could have been formed due to many years and numerous events responding to disasters and calamities.

 Past disasters and calamities, such as the Haiyan typhoon in 2013, have taught the people and the government many disaster preparedness and response lessons.
 It is a matter of learning from these lessons.

-We all agree that best practices in disaster preparedness and emergency response planning can only be most effective when applied correctly.
+We all agree that best disaster preparedness and emergency response planning best practices can only be most effective when applied correctly.